The Mental Health Center of Greater Manchester

 Future Steps

 Lastly, to further our community’s Zero Suicide implementation efforts, CIT trainings and recertifications are scheduled twice annually for Manchester police officers and for officers of surrounding areas.
 While MPD data analytics have yet to exist, officer anecdotes suggest that they now spend less time on mental health calls and feel more confident responding to calls when necessary.
+We also intend to participate in our state’s efforts to implement a standardized Postvention protocol.

 Tags